Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are numerous things to look over in the home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-Some examples include:
+There are many things to check when conducting an house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice, call today to book your rental properties home assessment.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling can be significant for landlords and property managers.
+For specialist guidance, contact us now and schedule your rental property house evaluation.

 home assessments for rental properties